nixworks/public/news/2011/05/31/index.md

 ##### Adil Abdul-Mahdi
 ### [Adil Abdul-Mahdi, First Vice President of Iraq, resigns after Prime Minister Nouri Al-Maliki fends off critics who say he has not delivered on power-sharing promises. ](/news/2011/05/31/adil-abdul-mahdi-first-vice-president-of-iraq-resigns-after-prime-minister-nouri-al-maliki-fends-off-critics-who-say-he-has-not-delivered.md)
-_Context: Adil Abdul-Mahdi, Nouri Al-Maliki, Iraq Prime Minister, Vice President_
+_Context: Adil Abdul-Mahdi, Nouri Al-Maliki, Vice President, Iraq Prime Minister_

 ##### Irish Independent
 ### [The "Irish Independent" and "The Belfast Telegraph" begin a week-long joint publication of the Ireland Cables, the latest batch of U.S. diplomatic cables, in co-operation with WikiLeaks and Julian Assange.
 The cables, dating back more than 25 years, feature government members, diplomats, alleged terrorists, oil companies and Vatican insiders. ](/news/2011/05/31/the-irish-independent-and-the-belfast-telegraph-begin-a-week-long-joint-publication-of-the-ireland-cables-the-latest-batch-of-u-s-dipl.md)